Faster and Secure Payments Task Forces

 - You should fill out the organization agreement if you will be participating as the designated representative of an organization.
-Remember only one participant per organization can participate on each task force.
+Remember only one participant per organization can participate on the Secure Payments Task Force.

 - An individual agreement may be provided upon request if you will be participating as an individual and not representing an organization or participating as part of your professional responsibilities with an organization.

 - To request an individual agreement please contact us at email@example.com

 - Individual registrations received that are associated with an organization will need to submit an organization agreement.

 4. Who is invited to participate on the task forces?
 What is the selection criteria to participate?

 - The Federal Reserve is looking for a committed and diverse membership to help ensure the perspectives of all U.S. payment system participants are considered and task force outcomes are in the public interest.